Tidal stream generator: Axial turbines

-The AR-1000, a 1MW turbine developed by Atlantis Resources Corporation that was successfully deployed at the EMEC facility during the summer of 2011.
-The AR series are commercial scale, horizontal axis turbines designed for open ocean deployment.
-AR turbines feature a single rotor set with fixed pitch blades.
+The AR-1000, a 1 MW turbine developed by Atlantis Resources Corporation, was successfully deployed at the EMEC facility during the summer of 2011.
+The AR series are commercial-scale, horizontal-axis turbines designed for open ocean deployment.
+AR turbines feature a single rotor set with fixed-pitch blades.
 The AR turbine is rotated as required with each tidal exchange.
 This is done in the slack period between tides and held in place for the optimal heading for the next tide.
-AR turbines are rated at 1MW @ 2.65 m/s of water flow velocity.
+AR turbines are rated at 1 MW at 2.65 m/s of water flow velocity.

-The Kvalsund installation is south of Hammerfest, Norway at 50m depth of sea.
-Although still a prototype, the HS300 turbine with a reported capacity of 300 kW was connected to the grid on 13 November 2003.
+The Kvalsund installation is south of Hammerfest, Norway at a 50-meter depth of sea.
+Although still a prototype, the HS300 turbine, with a reported capacity of 300 kW was connected to the grid on November 13, 2003.
 This made it the world's first tidal turbine delivering to the grid.
 The submerged structure weighed 120 tonnes and had gravity footings of 200 tonnes.
 Its three-blades were made in glass fibre-reinforced plastic and measured 10 metres from hub to tip.
 The device rotated at 7 rpm with an installed capacity of 0.3 MW.

-Seaflow, a 300 kW Periodflow marine current propeller type turbine was installed by Marine Current Turbines off the coast of Lynmouth, Devon, England, in 2003.
-The 11m diameter turbine generator was fitted to a steel pile which was driven into the seabed.
+Seaflow, a 300 kW periodflow marine current propeller type turbine, was installed by Marine Current Turbines off the coast of Lynmouth, Devon, England, in 2003.
+The 11-meter-diameter turbine generator was fitted to a steel pile which was driven into the seabed.
 As a prototype, it was connected to a dump load, not to the grid.

-In April 2007 Verdant Power began running a prototype project in the East River between Queens and Roosevelt Island in New York City; it was the first major tidal-power project in the United States.
+In April 2007, Verdant Power began running a prototype project in the East River between Queens and Roosevelt Island in New York City; it was the first major tidal-power project in the United States.
 The strong currents pose challenges to the design: the blades of the 2006 and 2007 prototypes broke and new reinforced turbines were installed in September 2008.